timdittmann/gnssrefl_jupyter_github/README.md

 ***

 ### **Building the Docker image**
+This repository includes a shell script that will set up the image and container for you.
+Once you give it executable permission, you can run:
+./builder_docker.sh

+To do the build without the shell script:
 Navigate to the directory where the Dockerfile is stored and run...

 `docker build --rm -t gnssir_jupyter/python .`